hpides/alsatian/reproducibility/readme.md

     --cpuset-cpus="<THE_ID_RANGE_OF_CPUS_YOU_WANT_TO_USE>" \
     ```
     - the first four fields can be copied form the setup used for figure 5
-        - for the last line `/dev/md127` must be replaced with
+        - the last line `/dev/md127`, must be adjusted to your setup
         - we used the following cmd: `df --output=source /fs/nils-strassenburg/docker-mounted/mount-fs/`
         - the output on our machine is:
           ```